 - The use of any false representation or deceptive means to collect or attempt to collect any debt or to obtain information concerning you.

-What Can Happen to Them If They Do
+What Can Happen to Debt Collectors If They Violate the Law

-The penalties for debt collectors who violate any of the provisions of the Act can be significant.
-You can sue to recover actual damages that resulted from the violation (e.g. lost wages where you were fired because of personal calls received at work from the collector), statutory damages of up to $1,000, and court costs and attorneys fees.
+The penalties for debt collectors who violate any of the provisions of the Fair Debt Collection Practices Act can be significant.
+You can sue to recover actual damages that resulted from the violation (e.g., lost wages where you were fired because of personal calls received at work from the collector), statutory damages of up to $1,000, and court costs and attorney's fees.

 So What Do I Do?